 Have you started your winter pruning?
-If the leaves have fallen off your apple, pear, plum, peach or nectarine trees, now’s the time to get started.
+If the leaves have fallen off your apple, pear, plum, peach, or nectarine trees (or any deciduous fruit or nut trees), now’s the time to get started.

-The photo above is a young plum tree that only has 4 limbs, but has been pruned back hard to encourage more limbs down low in the tree (‘establishment’ pruning).
-We explain this technique, and the principles behind how a fruit tree likes to grow, in much more detail in Pruning Young Fruit Trees.
+The photo above is a young plum tree that only has 4 limbs, but has been pruned back hard to encourage more limbs to grow from low in the tree.
+This technique is called ‘establishment pruning’, and is absolutely crucial to creating a useful shape for your tree right from the start.

-Spur: this is a collection of buds, mainly fruit buds but also leaf buds, on a lateral, some of which may also turn into new shoots.
+A spur is a collection of buds, mainly fruit buds but also leaf buds, on a lateral.
+Some of these buds may turn into new shoots.
 The older a spur is, the less likely it is to generate new shoots.

 Some fruit trees are much more prone to developing spurs than others, e.g., pears, some apples, and some plums.
 Apricots can also form spurs.
 The spurs can keep bearing fruit for years and require little pruning.
 If they are getting too crowded it’s OK to do some ‘spur pruning’ to thin them out a bit.

-Buds – fruit trees have fruit buds (which turn into flowers), leaf buds (which turn into leaves and shoots), and multiple buds that are a combination of the two.
+Fruit trees have fruit buds (which turn into flowers), and leaf buds (which turn into leaves and shoots).
+They can also have multiple buds that are a combination of the two.

 Fruit buds tend to be fatter and a little furrier looking, and leaf buds tend to be flatter and less significant.
-This will look a little different on different types of trees, for example it’s really easy to spot the difference on peaches and nectarines, but can be harder on pears.
+This will look a little different on different types of trees, for example, it’s really easy to spot the difference on peach and nectarine trees but can be harder on pears.

-It doesn’t really matter if you can tell the difference (the tree’s got it sorted), but will add to your knowledge, and is a really useful way of ensuring you’re not accidentally cutting off all the fruit buds when you’re pruning.
-So before you start, have a close look all over the tree to see if you can identify different looking buds.
+It doesn’t really matter if you can tell the difference because the tree’s got it sorted.
+However, it will add to your knowledge and is a really useful way of making sure you’re not accidentally cutting off all the fruit buds when you pruning.
+So before you start, have a close look all over the tree to see if you can identify different-looking buds.

-Understanding which part of the tree we’re talking about makes learning how to prune much easier, so next time you’re gazing lovingly at your fruit tree, make sure you can identify all its different bits!
+Understanding which part of the tree we’re talking about in our blogs and courses makes learning how to prune much easier.
+Next time you’re gazing lovingly at your fruit tree, make sure you can identify all its different bits!